Universality in statistical measures of trajectories in classical billiards: Integrable rectangular versus chaotic Sinai and Bunimovich billiards: Chaotic billiards

-It turns out that $n_{traj}=20$ gives a reasonable good statistics.
-We verified that the resulting distributions are independent of the particular subset of trajectories within statistical errors.
-The resulting level spacing distribution $P(s)$ of length eigenvalues and the spectral rigidity $\Delta_{3}(L)$, corresponding to $N=50$ boundary points, $N_{reb}=15$ rebounds and $n_{traj}=20$ trajectories, are shown in Fig.~[\ref{fig:SinaiLength+LSD+Delta3}] (middle and bottom panel).
-The results show a Wigner distribution for $P(s)$, and are consistent with GOE behavior also for $\Delta_{3}(L)$.
+We found a relative error of about $10^{-13}$ for $N_{\mathrm{reb}} \le 15$.
+After unfolding the spectra we retain 8 significant digits.
+We used the technique of Gaussian broadening~\cite{Haake01,Bruus97} to unfold the raw spectrum.
+In this method there is a free parameter, which we tuned to reproduce the auto-correlation coefficient ($C=-0.27$ for Wigner distribution~\cite{Bohigas83,Seligman84}).
+For a given trajectory index $\nu$ we computed a level spacing distribution.
+Afterwards we superimposed the spectra corresponding to different trajectory indices $\nu$.
+For $N_{\mathrm{reb}}=15$ the number of trajectories is quite large ($N_{\mathrm{traj}} \sim 10^{5}$).
+In order to limit computational cost, we have restricted ourselves by considering smaller subsets of length matrices.
+It turns out that $n_{\mathrm{traj}}=20$ gives a reasonably good statistics.
+Note that, in this way, we don't consider all trajectories and have to order them arbitrarily as explained in section \ref{sec:matrix_construction}.
+Therefore, we verified that the resulting distributions are independent of the particular subset of trajectories and ordering used within statistical errors.
+The resulting level spacing distribution $P(s)$ of length eigenvalues and the spectral rigidity $\Delta_{3}(L)$, corresponding to $N=50$ boundary points, $N_{\mathrm{reb}}=15$ rebounds and $n_{\mathrm{traj}}=20$ trajectories, are shown in figure \ref{fig:SinaiLength+LSD+Delta3}(b-c).
+The results show a Wigner distribution for $P(s)$, and are consistent with GOE behaviour also for $\Delta_{3}(L)$.
 As in the quantum Sinai billiard, the level spacing distribution has been shown to give a Wigner distribution~\cite{Bohigas84}.